Chair of the Board

 - promoting performance (Oakhill College delivers on its purpose: the human and Christian education of our students, including their care and well-being).

 The Organisation for Economic Cooperation and Development (OECD) notes that school Boards contribute to the community by lending strong leadership and governance to a school’s mission, ensuring financial viability and sustainability, and improving the quality of educational programs, which lead to improved student outcomes.
 Boards add further value by providing a mentoring role for the school’s senior executives, building brand and reputation, managing risk, contributing to the culture of the organisation, and monitoring organisational performance.
 This is done by questioning management, listening and advising, providing leadership in a crisis situation, and measuring performance in a meaningful way.

-This is the standard set by the NSW Board of Studies, Teaching and Education Standards (BOSTES), and the Association of Independent Schools (AIS).
+This is the standard set by the NSW Education Standards Authority (NESA), and the Association of Independent Schools (AIS).
 The Oakhill College Board of Directors is committed to these standards.